-While fidelity bond insurance protects you against your employees’ criminal actions, are you covered in the case of accidents that could occur to a third party?
-Here, we offer on-demand general liability insurance and professional liability insurance policies.
+While fidelity bond insurance protects you against your employees’ criminal actions, you need business insurance to protect against accidents that could occur to a third party.
+That’s where general liability insurance and professional liability insurance come in.

-Our general liability policies help protect against third-party claims of bodily injury and property damage.
-On the other hand, our professional liability policies help protect you in the case that a client claims you’ve been negligent, losing them money due to your services.
+General liability coverage helps protect against third-party claims of bodily injury and property damage.
+On the other hand, professional liability policies help protect you in the case that a client claims you’ve been negligent, losing them money due to your services.

-By downloading our Thimble mobile app or clicking “Get a quote,” in under a minute you can go from having zero coverage to having a Certificate of Insurance.
+By downloading our Thimble mobile app or clicking “Get a quote,” in under a minute you can go from having zero coverage to having a Certificate of Insurance (COI).
 Should you need to add Additional Insureds, it’s free.
 Need more COIs?
 Also free.